unnimeloor/mycart/README.md

 ## About Project

-MyCart is created to demonstrate working of a e-commerce plat form with limited features with backend functionality developed in Laravel 8.
+MyCart is created to demonstrate working of an e-commerce plat form with limited features and backend functionality developed in Laravel 8.

 - Add Products from Backend.
 - Show available products in Frontend.